How To Use Your Voice Effectively

 Use Your Voice Effectively

-Variations of volume, tone, pitch and pace are required.
-If you’re new to public speaking, this can feel pretty strange.
+Remember, public speaking is different from conversational speaking.
+Effective use of voice is essential to make an impact on the audience.
+The variations of volume, tone, pitch and pace that are required can feel pretty strange to start with.
 But remember, you need to put on a performance if your speech is to be effective.

-To find out more about how our voice is generated, have a look at this short video.
-It’s also a good demonstration of how a knowledgeable speaker can detract from their presentation by speaking too quickly and waving their arms around excessively.
+To find out more about how your voice is generated, have a look at this short video.
+It’s also a good demonstration of how a knowledgeable speaker can detract from their presentation by speaking too quickly and waving their arms around excessively!

 Why not subscribe to our newsletter to be notified when we post a new blog article?